pcrespov/cookiecutter-osparc-service/{{cookiecutter.project_slug}}/README.md

 1. The source code shall be copied to the [src]({{ cookiecutter.project_slug }}/src/{{ cookiecutter.project_package_name }}) folder.
 1. The [Dockerfile]({{ cookiecutter.project_slug }}/src/Dockerfile) shall be modified to compile the source code.
-2. The [labels]({{ cookiecutter.project_slug }}/metadata) json files shall be modified to at least accomodate with the expected inputs/outputs of the service.
+2. The [metadata]({{ cookiecutter.project_slug }}/metadata) yaml file shall be modified to at least accomodate with the expected inputs/outputs of the service.
-3. The [execute]({{ cookiecutter.project_slug }}/service.cli/execute) bash script shall be modified to run the service using the expected inputs and retrieve the expected outputs.
+3. The [execute]({{ cookiecutter.project_slug }}/service.cli/execute) shell script shall be modified to run the service using the expected inputs and retrieve the expected outputs.
 4. The test input/output shall be copied to [validation]({{ cookiecutter.project_slug }}/validation).
 5. The service docker image may be built and tested as ``make build tests`` (see usage above)